 Applications can be completed entirely online and typically take one to three weeks to be approved.

 Access Community Capital Fund

-ACCESS Community Capital Fund is another organization offering loans in the GTA of up to $5,000 for training, even in the absence of a strong credit history.
-These loans are available to newcomers, including convention refugees, as well as all Canadian citizens and permanent residents facing financial barriers.
+ACCESS Community Capital Fund is another organization offering loans in the GTA of up to $15,000 for training, even in the absence of a strong credit history.
+Newcomers/immigrants with credentials obtained outside Canada are eligible for up to $15,000 for small business and professional development.

 Eligibility Criteria – Access Community Capital Fund:

 To apply for a loan, a successful applicant:

 - Canadian citizens, Permanent Residents and Convention Refugees